amrabed/python-project-template/docs/CONTRIBUTING.md

 ### How to contribute

-1. Fork the repository on GitHub
+- Fork the repository on GitHub
-2. Clone your fork locally.
+- Clone your fork locally.
-3. Install the project dependencies:
+- Install the project dependencies:

 ```bash
 make poetry install pre-commit
 ```
-4. Create a new branch (wit a descriptive name) for your changes:
+- Create a new branch (with a descriptive name) for your changes:

 ```bash
 git checkout -b my-new-feature  # use descriptive branch name
 ```
-5. Make your code changes
+- Make your code changes

-6. Run tests and linting locally to make sure everything is working as expected.
+- Run tests and linting locally to make sure everything is working as expected.

 ```bash
 make lint test
 ```
-7. Commit your changes and push your branch to GitHub
+- Commit your changes and push your branch to GitHub
 ```bash
 git add .
 git commit -m "My new feature"  # use descriptive commit message
 git push origin my-new-feature-branch
 ```

-8. Create a pull request, and request review from the team
+- Create a pull request, and request review from the team

 > Please follow the pull request template and fill in as much information as possible.
 Link to any relevant issues and include a description of your changes.